The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 4. Let your coffee brew for four minutes

-In order to achieve optimal flavor results from a perfect coffee extraction balance, you must allow your coffee to brew for about four minutes.
+To achieve optimal flavor results from a perfect coffee extraction balance, allow your coffee to brew for approximately four minutes.

 Notably, it's just as easy to rush this step as it is to drag it out.
 Just be sure to keep a close eye on the clock, or better yet, set a timer.